HashikaChathubhashaka/Robotic-Arm-Arduino/README.md

 # Robotic Arm Arduino
- Robot arm made for pic and place task with arduino
+ Robot arm made for pic and place task with arduino.